Steve973/qmk_userspace/users/steve973/menu/menu_guide.md

 ## Conditions and Features

-Menu items and options can be conditionally displayed or enabled based on various conditions.
+Menu items and options can be conditionally included/excluded based on various conditions.

 ### Feature Gating
-Control menu item visibility based on enabled QMK features.
+Control menu item compile-time inclusion or exclusion based on enabled QMK features.

 ```json
 {